ClickHouse/ClickHouse/docs/en/sql-reference/functions/hash-functions.md

 ## ngramMinHashCaseInsensitive {#ngramminhashcaseinsensitive}

-Splits a string in ASCII into n-grams of `ngramsize` symbols and calculates hash values for each n-gram.
+Splits a ASCII string into n-grams of `ngramsize` symbols and calculates hash values for each n-gram.
 Uses `hashnum` minimum hashes to calculate the minimum hash and `hashnum` maximum hashes to calculate the maximum hash.
 Returns a tuple with these hashes.
 Is case insensitive.

 Can be used for detection of semi-duplicate strings with [tupleHammingDistance](../../sql-reference/functions/tuple-functions.md#tuplehammingdistance).
 For two strings: if one of the returned hashes is the same for both strings, we think that those strings are the same.